open-mmlab/Amphion/egs/tts/VITS/README.md

 ```

 #### Batch inference:
-For single-speaker TTS model, if you want to generate speech of all testing set split from LJSpeech, just run:
+For the single-speaker TTS model, if you want to generate speech of all testing sets split from LJSpeech, just run:

 ```bash
 sh egs/tts/VITS/run.sh --stage 3 --gpu "0" \